ThuraAung1601/ThuraAung1601/README.md

 ### Hi there 👋

-Hi, I'm Thura Aung - an undergrad ml engineer
+Hi, I'm Thura Aung - an undergrad student and a ml engineer

 My interests revolve around nautral language processing, computer vision, and AI ethics.
 I occasionally blog about my personal projects and use my Github to repo them.
 Check out my articles on Medium.